The Top Billing Software For Small And Medium Businesses -- And How To Choose The Best One For You

 Having to do a surprise audit for tax purposes or legal reasons is an unavoidable part of doing business.
 But there’s nothing worse than having to compile financial information from across multiple spreadsheets because you don’t have a system that can auto-generate reports.

 This takes up valuable staff time and adds considerable friction to business activities.
 But it’s entirely avoidable with a robust billing software solution that makes auditing easy and painless.
+You should also be wary of compliance audits.
+A robust platform automates your PCI-DSS 4.0 Attestation of Compliance (AoC), reducing the massive burden of security audits.

 Better customer relationships

 If a client doesn’t receive confirmation that a payment has been received, this can provoke anxiety that a payment hasn’t been processed.
-Moreover, not even getting a simple ‘thank you’ is hardly going to strengthen customer relationships.
+Moreover, not even getting a simple “thank you” is hardly going to strengthen customer relationships.

 When interactions with your clients are seamless and transparent, this promotes trust and more profitable relationships because clients feel comfortable doing business with you.
-Billing software helps you to manage the customer experience much more effectively as a form of CRM (Customer Relationship Management).
+Billing software helps you to manage the customer experience much more effectively as a form of CRM (customer relationship management).
 If customers always understand where they’re at, this helps to reduce customer churn.

 Valuable analytics